 This recipe was inspired by the Paleo Parent’s recipe for meatloaf cupcakes.
-It is such a cute idea and the kids love the small size of these mini-meatloafs.
+It is such a cute idea and the kids love the small size of these mini-meatloaves.
+They sneak some extra veggies in to the meatloaf and top with a tomato sauce.
+My kids love sweet potatoes so I decided to mix it up and use a sweet potato “frosting.”
+Cupcakes are so popular right now, and these are cupcakes I’d be ok with my kids eating.

 Meatloaf cupcakes also cook much faster than regular meat “loafs” and are easier to pack for lunches or on-the-go.
-Check out the Paleo Parent’s original recipe here for a great variation!
+If you aren’t in to mini-meatloaf, my sweet potato Shepard’s pie is another great option that cooks in a single pan.

 - 1.5-2 pounds of ground beef (grass-fed if possible)